Book an appointment using SetMore

 The Secrets to Creating Successful Texas Parenting Plans

 I say all this knowing that my wife and I live in the same house.
 Now put yourself back in your situation.
-You may be going through a divorce or child custody case where you and your co-parent are going to need to figure out how to create a parenting plan which can care for your child and bring you and your co-parent together as parents.
+You may be going through a divorce or child custody case where you and your co-parent are going to need to figure out how to create a parenting plan that can care for your child and bring you and your co-parent together as parents.
 This is hard on multiple levels.
-Not the least of which is you may have just gone through a divorce and are now needing to think about how to bridge the gap between you and your co-parent.
+Not the least of which is that you may have just gone through a divorce.
+Now, you need to think about how to bridge the gap between you and your co-parent.
 Not exactly a fun idea to contemplate nor the most practical.

 On top of that, we are not going to leave you hanging when it comes to figuring out how to get along with your co-parent well enough to create a great parenting plan for your child.
 If you are coming out of a divorce, then these tips may be instrumental for you.
 Sometimes it is just a matter of changing your outlook and perspective to become a better or at least a willing co-parent.
 That is something we will cover at the end of today’s blog post.